Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Numerical Methods

 \subsection{Computational Flow Parameters}

-The drag and lift forces for each geometry are calculated to gain an understanding of the bulk force response.
-Drag and lift coefficients are calculated as
+The drag and lift force coefficients for each geometry are calculated to gain an understanding of the bulk force response.
+Drag and lift coefficients are calculated from the drag force $F_D$ and lift force $F_L$ as

 The drag and lift coefficients are normalized by the average frontal area, $TL_z$, and average planform area, $CL_z$, respectively, where $L_z$ is the span.
 The lack of camber in all models produces a nominally zero value for $C_L$, thus the root-mean-square value, $C_{L,RMS}$, is used for analysis.
-The Strouhal number $St$ is defined as the dominant nondimensional frequency of the lift force spectrum, where the nondimensional frequency is calculated as
+The Strouhal number $St$ is defined as the dominant nondimensional frequency of the lift force spectrum $f^*$.
+The lift force frequency $f$ is nondimensionalized as

 Calculation of the mean velocity $\overline{U_j}$ and mean pressure fields are computed over 600 nondimensional convective time units, $t^*=tU_{\infty}/T$.
 Spatial derivatives are calculated within \textit{OpenFOAM} on the original computational mesh.
 Fluctuating components are calculated for 301 unique time instances spanning $30t^*$ (equivalent to between 4.4 and 7.7 shedding cycles depending on the model).
 The use of $30t^*$ is determined to be sufficiently large to achieve convergence of time-averaged fluctuating terms.
 A negligible difference is seen between calculations using $20t^*$ and $30t^*$ for the $\lambda=3.43$ case.
 After calculation, all fields are sampled onto a coarser three-dimensional Cartesian grid (resolution of $\Delta x=\Delta y=\Delta z=0.1T$) to enable further post-processing and import into \textit{Matlab} where terms are time-averaged and visualized.